geopor/airtable-image-export/README.md

 Export Airtable images from grid view

 I use Airtable as a collobarative workspace for an ecommerce venture.
-The workflow involved one user half-way across the country uploading images for each new table entry, while I needed a way to extract those images to upload them to different websites.
+The workflow involves one user half-way across the country uploading images for each new table entry, while I then extract those images to upload to different websites.
 Many Airtable users were looking for an image export solution, so I thought I'd share one method for exporting uploaded images out of an Airtable cell.

 ## Preliminary Setup
 This solution involves using the Unix command line so it's suitable for Mac & Linux users.
 I'm on a Mac so all the examples here will use Mac-centric tools.
 You will need to download the `csvkit` package, which can be added from the command line after you've installed [the Homebrew package manager](https://brew.sh/):